 - 1. Funds will be awarded as either a twenty (20) or thirty (30) year repayable loan, forgivable loan or a combination of both. - 2.
 The amount of HOME funds available to an individual rental unit will be based on the per unit subsidy limits allowed by HUD and determined during the underwriting analysis. - 3.
 Repayable loans will be amortized between zero percent (0%) to three percent (3%).
 The interest rate will be determined during underwriting. - 4.
 There will be a minimum term and amortization period of twenty (20) years or a period that does not exceed thirty (30) years. - 5.
-If proposing market rate units as part of the project, an executed preliminary commitment letter for funding from a financial institution or other acceptable lender must be provided with the Tier II application submission.
-The final commitment letter must be received before an award agreement may be issued by SC Housing. - 6.
-Authority HOME funds cannot be combined with another PJs HOME funds. - 7.
-The required affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 8.
+Authority HOME funds cannot be combined with another PJs HOME funds. - 6.
+The required affordability period will be enforced through a recorded Agreement as to Restrictive Covenant and/or amendments, as needed. - 7.
 Funds will be secured through an Applicant's execution of a Promissory Note and the recordation of a Mortgage.
-In the event the property is sold, all loans, both repayable and forgivable, become due and payable at (as per the mortgage and security agreement "Due on Sale" clause).

-- 9. All applications will be underwritten such that they produce a Debt Coverage Ratio (DCR) of 1.30.
-If a 1.30 per unit debt coverage ratio produces cash flow per unit less than \$900, the underwriting will be adjusted such that the proposal will be able to reach \$900 per unit in annual cash flow.All HOME loans will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 10.
-The HOME loan will be in a first mortgage position.
-For projects containing market rate units, SC Housing will only allow the HOME loan to be subordinated to fully amortized permanent financing from a conventional lender. - 11.
+In the event the property is sold, all loans, both repayable and forgivable, become due and payable at (as per the mortgage and security agreement "Due on Sale" clause). - 8.
+All applications will be underwritten such that they will be able to reach \$900 per unit in annual cash flow. - 9.
+All HOME loans will be underwritten to ensure there will be cash flow sufficient to cover debt service. - 10.
+The HOME loan will be in a mortgage position relative to the funding amount as compared to other funding sources committed to the development. - 11.
 HOME loans will be deferred for ninety (90) days following project completion. - 12.
 Interest will NOT be charged on the HOME loan during the construction phase of the project.